-A registered cabler must follow rules set out by the Australian Communications and Media Authority (the ACMA).
+A registered cabler must follow rules set out by the ACMA.
 The rules make sure the cabling is done safely and that the cabler has the skills to do the job.

 Cabling that is installed incorrectly can result in phones, faxes and internet or alarm systems not working properly.
 Faulty cabling can also increase the risk of safety hazards such as electrocution.

 A registered cabler is required to connect data and communications cabling to the telecommunications network.
 They can also perform many other cabling tasks and offer professional advice to households and businesses.

 Some of the tasks that registered cablers perform are: